appleschaussaa/code-quizzle/README.md

 ​
 ## Acknowledgments
 ​
 I would like to always thank our instructor and the TA's for helping out in our group activity breakout rooms and before and after class during office hours.
-Also having all the links in the bootcamp roadmap, which can be intimidating but usually helps out quite a bit.
+Also having all the links in the bootcamp roadmap, which can be intimidating but usually helps out quite a bit. further help got me past some early on issues but still had a few stopping me from getting it to work 100%